 The tax-deductible adoption donation covers micro-chipping, medical expenses, boarding fees, training fees, and costs involved in taking care of a dog or a cat until his/her fur-ever home is found.
 We rescue lots of animals with severe medical conditions and/or ones who take a long time to get adopted.
 We will cover all the associated expenses while a pet is in our care, whether it is weeks, months, or sometimes years.

 Puppies (dogs under 1 year)

-Spay/Neuter: Puppies under 20 weeks old will not be altered prior to transport to their new adoptive home.
+Spay/Neuter: Puppies and kittens under 24 weeks old will not be altered prior to transport to their new adoptive home.
 Dogs/Cats pulled directly from the shelter for adoption may or may not be altered prior to transport (depending on their health).
 It will be the responsibility of the adopter to spay/neuter their pet.
 The rescue will provide a spay/neuter certificate to be used toward the cost of the procedure.
 It is up to the applicant to find a vet in their local area that will take this certificate.
 Any additional fees will be paid by the adopter.